Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar

 By the way a RCL $F$ is a map from the lattice $\mathcal{C}$ to the {\em generalized $\sigma$ effect algebra of effects} $E(\mathcal{H})$ on $\mathcal{H}$ \cite{DP00}.
 This latter enjoys a weakened form of $\sigma$-complete orthocoplemented lattice structure. $F$ is a homomorphism of this weakened type of structure.
 In particular, it is easy to prove that a RCL is $\sigma$-additive, order-preserving and orthocomplement-preserving.

 Only recently covariant RCL have been constructed.
 They concern quantum mechanical systems with definite spin $j\in\N_0/2$ and mass spectrum $\subset$ $]0,\infty[$ of positive Lebesgue measure \cite{C24}.
-Moreover, due to the results in \cite{C17}, there is evidence that there are also RCL regarding the Dirac particles and the four Weyl fermions.
 These results have been obtained by group theoretical methods. \\ A different approach is to relate RCL to Poincar\'e covariant conserved (operator) density currents.
 See the works cited in \cite{BJ79} and \cite{CJ79}.
 A first concrete step in realizing a representation is done in \cite{CJ79} essentially showing (\ref{ETAU}) for a smooth conserved current with compact support. \\ Recently an other idea of localization of the massive scalar boson in causally complete regions is pursued \cite{O24}.
 It uses the method of modular localization from AQFT.
 Given a Cauchy surface, via the modular localization map, to every state and to the causal completion of every of its Borel subsets a probability of localization is attributed.
 This is asymptotically additive when increasing the distance between the regions of localization. \\ There is the closed relationship (\ref{EALCLL}) between AL and RCL, which is easy to expound.
 The set of \textbf{determinacy} of $M\subset\R^4$ is defined as

 It consists of all points $\mathfrak{x}$ such that every timelike line through $\mathfrak{x}$ meets $M$.
 There is the remarkable result that, {if $\Delta\in\mathcal{B}^{ach}$, then $\Delta^\sim = (\Delta^\perp)^\perp$, whence $\Delta^\sim\in\mathcal{C}$} and conversely, if $M\in\mathcal{C}$ then $M=\Delta^\sim$ for $\Delta\in\mathcal{B}^{ach}$ maximal achronal in $M$.
 For details see \cite{CJ77}, \cite{C17}, \cite{C24}.
 This feature of spacetime is the reason for the following one-to-one correspondence.